 You may be exposed to styrene in drinking water, groundwater, or soil.
 You may be exposed if you live near an industrial facility, hazardous waste site, landfill, or incinerator that handles styrene, or in an area with significant vehicle traffic.How can styrene affect my health?

-Styrene is listed as “reasonably anticipated to be a carcinogen” in the Twelfth Report on Carcinogens published by the National Toxicology Program because it has been linked to leukemia, lymphoma, and other stem, blood, and bone marrow cancers.
+Styrene is listed as “reasonably anticipated to be a carcinogen” in the Fourteenth Report on Carcinogens published by the National Toxicology Program because it has been linked to leukemia, lymphoma, and other blood cell cancers.
 It has also been linked to genetic damage and increased risk of cancer of the esophagus and pancreas.

 People exposed to high levels of styrene at work are at a much greater risk of experiencing health effects than the general non-smoking population.

 Occupational exposure to styrene may affect the central nervous system.
 Exposure may irritate the eyes, nose, throat, and respiratory system.
 Exposure may cause headache, weakness, dizziness, confusion, drowsiness, fatigue, vertigo, feeling drunk, and lack of coordination.

 Exposure may also cause nausea, abdominal pain, skin sensitivity, dermatitis, asthma, stomach effects, depression, and problems with concentration and balance.

 Long-term exposure may cause brain disease, liver damage, nerve tissue damage, effects on kidney function, occupational asthma, damage to the central nervous system, impaired hearing, altered color vision, and reproductive effects.